 Online donations are simple, secure and maximize your sponsorship gifts to help children.
-Donations processed online are guaranteed secure.
 The GlobalFingerprints program, as part of the EFCA, benefits from secure online transactions processed through Verisign.
 Verisign provides a critical layer of security enabling online transactions, protecting data and safely delivering information.
 If you have questions or concerns about your online transaction, contact firstname.lastname@example.org.

 Yes.
 You are not receiving goods or services for your support, and your gifts qualify as charitable contributions.
 Whether you are eligible to deduct them from state or federal taxes depends on which tax form you use and your personal situation.
 Please contact the IRS or a tax advisor for answers to your specific questions.
 At the end of the year you will receive a donation statement from the Evangelical Free Church of America for all sponsorship contributions.

-Yes, we assign only one sponsor to each child.
+Yes, we assign only one sponsor to each child, but you are welcome to sponsor multiple children.

 The Evangelical Free Church of America is a member of the Evangelical Council for Financial Accountability, and all budgets and field expenditures are accounted for and reviewed by EFCA national office accountants under guidelines defined by the Evangelical Council for Financial Accountability.

-Each GlobalFingerprints site has a designated bookkeeper.
-Budgets are determined annually and each site bookkeeper submits regular reports on how funds are used.
+Each GlobalFingerprints site has a designated bookkeeper that determines and manages a budget as well as submit regular reports on how funds are used.

 We understand that communication from or about your child is very important to you.
 That’s why GlobalFingerprints staff are working diligently to provide at least two correspondences from or about your child each year.
 When you think of correspondence with the child you sponsor, you may expect the ability to write notes back and forth to one another.
 Sometimes this is possible.
 But there are situations where this is not feasible.